CodePerson2/CodePerson2/README.md

 I have a deep passion for front-end design, thriving on building intuitive and visually appealing user interfaces.
 My toolkit includes:

 - **React & React Native:** From mobile apps to web applications, I leverage these frameworks to create responsive and user-friendly interfaces.
-- **Design Tools:** Experience with Adobe Suite and Figma for prototyping and design.
+- **Design Tools:** Experience with Figma for prototyping and design.

 ## 🚀 Recent Projects